Santeenee/Text-analyzer/README.md

 # Text-analyzer
-A text analyzer tool made with Reactjs, TypeScript, Vite and Geist UI
+A text analyzer tool made with Reactjs, TypeScript, Vite and Geist UI. and pnpm. and \<add something else\>